-Kamov Ka-62 Passenger and Cargo Transport Aircraft, Russian Federation
+Kamov Ka-62 Passenger and Cargo Transport Aircraft, Russia

-The Ka-62 is a twin-engine medium utility helicopter being designed and manufactured by Kamov Design Bureau of Russia.
-It can carry out passenger and cargo transportation, medical evacuation, search and rescue, ice reconnaissance, oil and gas pipeline maintenance and highway patrolling missions.
+The Ka-62 is a twin-engine medium utility helicopter being manufactured by Kamov Design Bureau of Russia.
+It can carry out passenger and cargo transportation, medical evacuation, search-and-rescue, ice reconnaissance, oil and gas pipeline maintenance, and highway patrolling missions.

 The helicopter is derived from its predecessor Ka-60 military aircraft.
-Its initial operational capability is scheduled for 2014.
+The first Ka-62 prototype completed its maiden flight in April 2016.